celestinhermez/recommendation_engine_ibm/README.md

 ### 1. load_data

-To load both interaction and content information, either from two csv files or two existing Pandas dataframes
+To load both interaction and content information, either from two csv files or two existing Pandas dataframes.
+It also handles type conversion to make sure all the following methods can be used.

         INPUT
         interactions_path - (str) path to a CSV file containing information about interactions